AxisCommunications/docker-acap/README.md

 <!-- omit in toc -->
-# The Docker ACAP Application
+# The Docker ACAP application

 The Docker ACAP application provides the means to run Docker on a compatible Axis device.